-Aluminum, steel, titanium, and carbon are by far the most popular materials in the production of bike frames.
+Aluminum, steel, titanium, and carbon are by far the most popular bike frame materials in the production of bike frames.
 Surprisingly, they are not the only ones out there.

 Magnesium alloy, for one, was most popular in the 1990s and is lighter and stronger than aluminum.
-Pinarello Dogma’s frame was made using magnesium until 2006.
+Pinarello Dogma used to have a magnesium frame until 2006.
 The Vaast A/1 gravel bike is still produced using magnesium.

 Scandium is a word you may have not heard before.
 It’s a rare element, but there are some bike frames that are made with aluminum and other metals.